ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 * Was the certificate revoked?

 All of these are very obvious crucial checks.
-To query a certificate's revokation status the browser will use the
+To query a certificate's revocation status the browser will use the
 [Online Certificate Status Protocol (OCSP)](https://tools.ietf.org/html/rfc6960) which I will describe in more detail in a later section.